 The purpose of the summer rotation is to allow interns to have an alternate training experience as part of the internship.
 Interns design, in consultation with the Training Director, a 10-12 week summer rotation, according to their individual interests, at an agency in the community or within the University system where they spend approximately 8-12 hours per week.
-Supervision is provided by a licensed psychologist at the site, or with a non-psychologist at the site if unavailable with consultative support from a CAPS psychologist.
+Supervision is provided by a licensed psychologist at the site or, if a psychologist is unavailable, with a non-psychologist at the site, with consultative support from a CAPS psychologist.
 Prior summer rotations have included:

 - Participating in neuropsychological testing at the University Hospital’s Behavioral Medicine Center

 - Engaging in clinical services at a specialty CMHC for GLBT clients in Washington, DC.

 - Participating in forensic assessments at the University of Virginia Institute of Law, Psychiatry and Public Policy

 - Apprenticing with University hospital chaplaincy by attending bed-side visits and relevant trainings

 - Engaging in direct clinical work at a D.C. eating disorders unit

 - Apprenticing regarding project development and workshop attendance at The Center for Ethical Practice, Inc.

 - Engaging in family, couples and individual treatment at the University Hospital’s Family Stress Clinic